-1.0 Project Overview
+1.0 Mine Overview

-The Blackwater Gold Project (the Project) is a gold and silver open pit mine located in central British Columbia (BC), approximately 112 kilometres (km) southwest of Vanderhoof, 160 km southwest of Prince George, and 446 km northeast of Vancouver.
+The Blackwater Gold Mine is a gold and silver open pit mine located in central British Columbia (BC), approximately 112 kilometres (km) southwest of Vanderhoof, 160 km southwest of Prince George, and 446 km northeast of Vancouver.

-The Project is presently accessed via the Kluskus Forest Service Road (FSR), the Kluskus-Ootsa FSR and an exploration access road, which connects to the Kluskus-Ootsa FSR at km 124.5.
+The Mine is accessed via the Kluskus Forest Service Road (FSR), the Kluskus-Ootsa FSR and an exploration access road, which connects to the Kluskus-Ootsa Forest Service Road (FSR) at km 142.
 The Kluskus FSR joins Highway 16 approximately 10 km west of Vanderhoof.
 A new, approximately 13.8 km road (Mine Access Road) will be built to replace the existing exploration access road, which will be decommissioned.
-The new planned access is at km 124.5.
+The new planned access is at km 124.5 of the Kluskus FSR.
 Driving time from Vanderhoof to the mine site is about 2.5 hours.

-Major mine components include a tailings storage facility (TSF), ore processing facilities, waste rock, overburden and soil stockpiles, borrow areas and quarries, water management infrastructure, water treatment plants, accommodation camps and ancillary facilities.
+Major mine components include an open pit, tailings storage facility (TSF), ore processing facilities, waste rock, overburden and soil stockpiles, borrow areas and quarries, water management infrastructure, water treatment plants, accommodation camps and ancillary facilities.
 The gold and silver will be recovered into a gold-silver doré product and shipped by air and/or transported by road.
-Electrical power will be supplied by a new approximately 135 km, 230 kilovolt (kV) overland transmission line that will connect to the BC Hydro grid at the Glenannan substation located near the Endako mine, 65 km west of Vanderhoof.
+Electrical power is supplied by a new 135 km, 230 kilovolt (kV) overland transmission line that connects to the BC Hydro grid at the Glenannan substation located near the Endako mine, 65 km west of Vanderhoof.